Faty100/NiceHashBot-Faty100/README.md

 New Features I am working on

 - Adding max price limit for each contract
 - Adding speed changes based on network difficulty.
-For example if you are not watching it and network difficuly sky rockets and your using max speed       your chances of getting a block are pretty much none and you contract ends and you get nothing.
+For example if you are not watching it and network difficuly sky rockets and your using max speed       your chances of getting a block are pretty much none and your contract ends and you get nothing.
 When the network difficuly changes to a certain number    that you edit your speed will change to the lowest number that you edit as well.
-Or vice versa either way the goal is to ensure you have control over     what happens to the contract
+Or vice versa either way the goal is to ensure you have control over     what happens to the contract based on network difficulty.

 # NiceHashBot - New Features below please read